The Fate of Entanglement: Icosahedral molecule

-{\bf Icosahedral molecule.---} We illustrate the above results with a simple quantum system: the anti-ferromagnetic Ising model on the 12-spin icosahedron, see Fig.~\ref{fig:ico_ent}a, with Hamiltonian $H=J\sum_{{\rm bonds}\,\langle i,j\rangle}\sigma_i^x \sigma_{j}^x - h\sum_{{\rm sites}\, i}\sigma_i^z$.
-The first term corresponds to an anti-ferromagnetic interaction $J>0$ that tends to anti-align neighbouring spins along $x$, while the second one is a transverse field that polarises all spins along $z$.
+We first illustrate the above results with a simple quantum system: the anti-ferromagnetic Ising model on the 12-spin icosahedron, see Fig.~\ref{fig:ico_ent}a, with Hamiltonian

+The first term corresponds to an anti-ferromagnetic interaction $J>0$ that tends to anti-align neighboring spins along $x$, while the second one is a transverse field that polarises all spins along $z$.
 Such a molecular quantum magnet is a combination of identical triangular faces, and thus possesses strong geometric frustration.
 In what follows we shall measure energy in units of the exchange coupling by setting $J=1$.
-We investigate the fate of 2- and 3-spin entanglement as a function of magnetic field, temperature, time a separation by considering three distinct quantities.
-See the Supplemental Material (SM) for their precise definitions.
-First, we compute a measure of 2-party entanglement, focusing on a pair of adjacent spins, called the logarithmic negativity $\mathcal E$ \cite{VW02,plenio2005logarithmic}.
-In the case of two spins, $\mathcal E =0$ implies that the reduced density matrix is separable \cite{HORODECKI19961}, whereas for entangled states we have $\mathcal E>0$.
-Second, we study the 3-spin entanglement on a triangular face of the molecule via the geometric entanglement $\mathcal D$ \cite{vedral1997quantifying} defined as the smallest distance between the state and the separable continent,

-where the minimisation is over all $\rho_{\rm sep}$ living on the continent.
-This powerful measure detects all forms of entanglement.
-Finally, we employ a criterion $W$ that indicates the presence of genuine 3-party entanglement when $W>0$ by detecting a property that cannot hold for biseparable states~\eqref{eq:bisep}~\cite{guhne2010separability}.
-Such GME relates all three parties, and cannot be described in term 2-party entanglement.
-When $W=0$, a definitive conclusion cannot be made.
-We note that both $\mathcal D$ and $W$ require a minimisation procedure in a multi-parameter space, making their evaluation more demanding than simpler measures such as $\mathcal E$.
-As a prerequisite, we checked that the FRH holds for subregions of adjacent spins with 1, 2 and 3 sites by obtaining the $2^{12}$ eigenstates via exact numerical diagonalization, see SM.
+We investigate the fate of 2-, 3- and 4-spin entanglement as a function of magnetic field, temperature, time and separation